Difficult seasons make it hard to find purpose in the pain, but stay hopeful and look for your own silver lining in the trial.

 In the early years of our marriage, I was sad and uncertain about staying in Texas far away from my family.
 But when my mother-in-law got sick and my husband needed to be with her every weekend, I felt purpose in staying.
 And when my first child was born three weeks after her death, I knew my son was here to be a comfort to my father-in-law.

-As a 2nd grade teacher, I was disappointed about not pursuing my art degree.
+As an elementary teacher, I was disappointed about not pursuing my art degree.
 But two years in a row I had a student who lost their parent during the year.
 I felt purpose, a strange coincidence that I was the teacher to help both kids through it.

 Then as a mother, my second child came easily, but my body didn’t follow suit and I ended up with a chronic illness.
 I wondered, why now, when I wanted to be able to snuggle with my children.
 I wanted to be the one to take them to and from school.
 It wasn’t until almost five years later, that I saw purpose in that pain.
 I see the impact I’m making on others struggling with their own hardships when I train myself to see the good in difficult situations.
 That very-much-needed silver lining.